4.1.1 Effects of Moral Influence

 “Communities provide informal social controls that reinforce the moral commitments of their members and, in turn, help make for a largely voluntary social order.”

-Although they are influenced by other people, individuals are autonomous moral agents.
-Their personal behaviour affects the lives of other people, they exert moral influence, and their participation in politics (which is the subject of chapter 6) is informed by their moral values – as illustrated:
+Despite being influenced by others, in both their moral values and their behaviour, individuals are autonomous moral agents.
+Their personal behaviour affects the lives of other people: they exert influence.
+And their participation in politics (which is the subject of chapter 6) is informed by their moral values – as illustrated

-Moral influence can be very powerful, although it lacks the penalties available in law.
+The effects of moral influence can be very powerful.
 Alexis de Tocqueville observed the power of public opinion in 19th-century America, for example, in his book Democracy in America:

 “The multitude require no laws to coerce those who think not like themselves: public disapprobation is enough; a sense of their loneliness and impotence overtakes them and drives them to despair.”
 [Part II, Book 3, section 48]